ivyllll/Lying_LLM/README.md

 4/22;

-Fetch the activations of all specific topics based on three prompts (honest, neurtral, deceptive)
+Fetch the activations of all specific topics based on three prompts (honest, neurtral, deceptive).

-Run **step1** to examine the probing accuracy on several topics
+Run **step1** to examine the probing accuracy on several topics (on truthful prompt).

 4/23；

-Continue to run **step1** for deceptive and neutral prompts
+Continue to run **step1** for deceptive and neutral prompts.

+Get the pkl file for all three prompts, containing the average accuracies and the standard deviations of two probing methods TTPD and LR among all layers.

 ## 🔍 Project Summary: Probing and Visualizing Internal Representations of LLaMA